-Usually mild pulsatility or in rare situations even marked pulsatilility has been described, particularly in thin subjects with a venous pulsatility index of >0.5 with an inverse correlation to body mass.
-Decreased pulsatility has been observed when the patient is sitting and during deep inspiration, and in obese subjects.
+In well subjects mild pulsatility, or in rare situations, even marked pulsatility has been described, particularly in thin subjects, with a venous pulsatility index of >0.5 with an inverse correlation to body mass.
+Decreased pulsatility has been observed when the patient is sitting and during deep inspiration, and also in obese subjects.
 It has been suggested that abdominal pressure is the common factor affecting portal vein pulsatility in these subjects 1.

 - 1. Görg C, Riera-knorrenschild J, Dietrich J. Pictorial review: Colour Doppler ultrasound flow patterns in the portal venous system.
 Br J Radiol.
 2002;75 (899): 919-29.
 Br J Radiol (citation) - Pubmed citation